Skip to content Skip to main navigation Report an accessibility issue

 Entering ORNL

-The Visitor Services Office prepares a daily list of visitors for the Protective Force personnel, which is finalized by 4:30 p.m.
+The Visitor Services Office prepares a daily list of visitors for the Protective Force personnel, which is updated throughout the day and finalized by 4:00 p.m.
 EST on the preceding day.
 Your host will submit your name to that list.
 Upon your arrival at one of the two Bethel Valley Road entrance stations, have a compliant form of picture identification ready (REAL ID driver’s license) and your entry pass for the Protective Force officers so that they can quickly confirm you with the list.
-If you do not have a compliant form of identification, you will be allowed past the entrance station, but will be required to report to the ORNL Main Visitor Center where your host will need to meet and escort you for the duration of your visit.
+If you do not have a compliant form of identification, you will be allowed past the entrance station but will be required to report to the ORNL Main Visitor Center where your host will need to meet and escort you for the duration of your visit.

 The User Entry Pass is provided to approved visitors to expedite entry through security access points at ORNL.
 Present the entry pass, along with Real ID compliant identification, and you will be directed to the ORNL Visitor Center for assistance with visitor processing.